-The physical therapist assistant degree program at Kaplan College could train you to work under the supervision of a physical therapist and help patients maintain their health and physical comfort.
+The physical therapist assistant associate's degree program at Kaplan College could train you to work under the supervision of a physical therapist and help patients maintain their health and physical comfort.
 Our program includes instruction in classroom, laboratory, and clinical settings.

 Physical Therapist Assistant Program Features

 The physical therapist assistant associate’s degree program is designed to prepare you to assist with the direct care of patients recovering from illness, injury, or surgery.
 Coursework includes the following:

 - Observing patients and reporting to a physical therapist

 - Assisting patients with specific exercises